 Literature Searches for Animal Testing Alternatives

-A vast amount of published information exists for researchers looking for ways to reduce, refine, or replace their use of animal subjects in research.
-This information may be found in a number of databases and online web directories.
-It includes articles, books, and tools for animal and computer models, guidelines for and research into animal husbandry (including caging, handling, and blood sampling), and alternate approaches to commonly-studied diseases.
+The literature review section of the IACUC protocol differs from the standard research literature review and should focus on the 3Rs in order to demonstrate that your research is not unnecessarily distressful, wasteful, or repetitive.
+3Rs information can be found in a number of databases and online web directories including articles, books, and tools for animal and computer models, guidelines for and research into animal husbandry (including caging, handling, and blood sampling), and alternate approaches to commonly-studied diseases.

 The literature search is an iterative, multi-step process.
 You can use the menu to the left to navigate through steps¹.
 Alternatively, you can use the USDA Alternatives Literature Searching Worksheet linked below.